In this article, we shall look into steps to tackle negative marks.

 In this approach, the candidate is least bothered about the fear of losing marks and attempts all the questions.
 The probability of failure in this approach is high.

 - In case the candidate attempts 50 questions and all of them turn out to be wrong, the candidate will lose 12 marks in total.

 The probability of scoring well with this approach is very less, hence this strategy is not recommended.

 |IBPS Clerk Syllabus||IBPS SO||IBPS Regional Rural Banks (RRB)|

 |SBI PO Syllabus||SBI Clerk Syllabus||SBI SO Syllabus|

 3. Calculative Risks

-This is the most recommended strategy that is followed to tackle negative marking.
+This is the most recommended strategy that is followed to tackle negative marking in bank exams.
 In this approach, the candidate selects the answer based on certain calculations.
 The candidate is willing to take some risk.
 This approach goes as follows:

 - The candidate can select the option that they think is closest to the right answer.